 WARNING: Some abusers check browser history.
 Clear yours for safety.

+Domestic Violence The Cycle of Violence From The Battered Woman by Lenore Walker, 1979.
 Please note the terms "batterer" and "victim" are not used to pathologize, criticize or blame individuals.
 Please note, marital counseling is NOT helpful (and sometimes not safe) for domestic violence relationships.

 Phase One: Tension Building

 - Batterer becomes more agitated and angry. - Victim is compliant; tries to placate Batterer. - Victim minimizes problems and denies anger. - Batterer takes more control. - Victim withdraws to avoid setting Batterer off. - Tension becomes unbearable.